Streptococcus pneumoniae

-The Native Antigen Company are committed to supporting research into Streptococcus, offering specific monoclonal antibodies to this bacterium.
+The Native Antigen Company are committed to supporting research into Streptococcus, offering antigens and antibodies for the most clinically relevant Streptococcal species such as S.pneumoniae, S.agalactiae, S.pyogenes.

 Streptococcus Background